 - Check your electrical outlets and make sure any holiday lighting you’re using is frayed or damaged at the connection.
 Loose terminals or crushed cables are fire hazards.
-Faulty cords can start a fire when they come into connection with rugs, curtains, floors and flammable objects.
+Faulty cords can start a fire when they come into connection with rugs, curtains, floors and other flammable objects.
 The source of an electrical fire can also be a faulty appliance.

-- Check for problems in the wiring in your house.
+- Check for problems in the wiring of your house.
 If you live in an older home, make sure to learn what the maximum amount of electricity is that your wiring can take.
 Otherwise, you’re at risk for a fire.

-- Check your breaker boxes.
+- Check your circuit breaker boxes.
 Old connectors can easily start electrical fires with an overload of electricity.
 Make sure to have them replaced, especially if you live in an older home and the connectors look worn.

 - If your home is more than 50 years old and has never had the wiring updated, your house is a major fire risk.
-An older home’s electrical system cannot handle the electrical loaded needed for today’s home appliances.
+An older home’s electrical system cannot handle the electrical load needed for today’s home appliances.
 You need to hire an electrician to rewire your entire home.